Dream-City-Church/mp-event-registration-summary-email/README.md

 2. Run [service_notification_event_registrations_summary.sql](service_notification_event_registrations_summary.sql) to install the procedure onto your SQL server.
 3. Modify the values for the 3 Configuration Setting Keys.
 The values must only contain a single integer.
 4. Add a Job Step to a SQL Agent Job that has a daily trigger.
 See Requirement 2 for more information.

+**Version 1.2 Changelog**
+Audit Logging added

+**Version 1.1 Changelog**
+Added logic to only send the notification if we're after the registration start time or if the registration start time is null.